Keran-An/Analyzing-Business-Data-in-SQL/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "" file, containing detailed information from a fictional food delivery startup, modeled on data from real companies.
+Sales Data: The primary dataset used for this analysis is the "" file, containing detailed information from a fictional food delivery startup, modeled on data from real companies.[Download Here](https://assets.datacamp.com/production/repositories/4016/datasets/a9664117952bbb5e8697e9c95779e1961dc23841/delivr.sql)

 ### Tools

-- Excel - Data Cleaning
 - SQL Server - Data Analysis
-- Power BI - Creating Reports

 ### Data Cleaning/Preparation